RemedyData/Dahel_Techies_Ted_Talk_Analysis_Internship/README.md

 ## Data Analysis and Visualization:

 Several expressions and functions were made to arrive at the desired KPI or Metrics.
-I arrived at a report with a single dashboard consisting of different visuals such as bar chart, line chart, slicer, and KPIs, giving the summary of the insights gained into the company's performance.
+I arrived at a report with a single dashboard consisting of different visuals such as bar chart, line chart, slicer, and KPIs, giving the summary of the insights gained into the the talk-event performance.

 ## Features of the Report:
 The dashboard conveys information about the following key areas: